testrepo007/AggrePlay/README.md

 # AggrePlay
 AggrePlay is a pintool created using Intel PIN version 3.0-76991.
-Extract the AggreRec folder into the pin/source/tools under Pin
+Extract the AggreRec folder into the pin/source/tools folder under the Pin directory.

 to compile AggrePlay type: